-The evidence suggests for 2018-2019 the revised inventory needs to match other assessments that focus on pedagogical knowledge and a better measure of dispositions for long-term candidate growth.
+The prior evidence and discussion among faculty suggests that for 2019-20 the revised inventory needs to match other assessments that focus on pedagogical knowledge and a better measure of dispositions for long-term candidate growth.
 If the data are more appropriate, then candidates can have a personalized plan for activities completed during field experience and teaching assignments.
 In addition, the inventory will be added to Residency I and Residency II to provide candidates with information on time management and professionalism.